We strive to build a community where everyone can thrive by nourishing, educating, equipping our neighbors.

 At The Branch, we know that people flourish in community, but our society is fractured by social, financial, religious, political, and ethnic division.
 These differences can make finding a real community difficult.
 Our goal is to develop meaningful connections with the members of the community at The Branch: students, teachers, clients, volunteers, and staff.
 Whether we are learning English as a foreign language, cooking meals to feed volunteers, or stocking the pantry shelves, all are treated with dignity and respect.
 We are working together to form the bonds of friendship, so that everyone at The Branch has a voice and a place of acceptance and welcome.
 By creating such a community, we hope to give people what they need to thrive spiritually, emotionally, and materially.

-Our Purpose is to express the love and presence of God to our community and to each other.
+Our vision is to express the love and presence of God to our community and to each other.

 Our Values are: